FedeDP/libmodule/README.md

 Yes, it is.
 Non-portable code is actually [compile-time-plugins](https://github.com/FedeDP/libmodule/tree/master/Lib/poll_plugins) based.
 On linux, libmodule's internal loop will use epoll, while on BSD and MacOS it will use kqueue.
 On other OS, cmake will fallback at looking for [libkqueue](https://github.com/mheily/libkqueue), a drop-in replacement for kqueue.
-Unfortunately, I am not able to test builds on other OS, and I could only check that libmodule can be built on Linux through libkqueue.
+Unfortunately, I am not able to test builds on other OS: I could only check that libmodule can be built on Linux through libkqueue.
-If you wish to have libmodule working on your OS, please open an issue or (better) send a PR.
+*If anyone is interested in step up and test/maintain libmodule on non-linux platforms, I'd be very thankful*.

 Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.
 Linux and osx builds are tested through [travis](https://github.com/FedeDP/libmodule#travis-ci).

-As I can only test on linux with epoll though, you are advised that other plugins may break or have weird bugs.
-*If anyone is interested in step up and test/maintain libmodule on non-linux platforms, I'd be very thankful*.

 ## Is there any documentation?